This article provides guidance on cleaning the camera lens, body, and image sensor.

 - Your product warranty doesn't cover any incidental or consequential damage due to mishandling at unauthorized service locations.

 Watch the video tutorials or follow the steps to clean your camera, lens, and sensor.

 - Cleaning the A-mount camera sensor:

-How to clean your camera
+How to clean your camera, lens, or image sensor

 - Use the brush to sweep away any loose dust or dirt from the camera surface.
 Use a large brush for the camera exterior and a small brush to reach corners and delicate parts.
 Sweep gently and don't press the brush hard against the camera.

 - Use a blower to remove dust and debris from delicate parts.